Skip to main content

 Before you touch the instrument

 Spend two hours with the chemical structure.
 Print it.
 Mark every ionizable group.
 Look up every pKa.
 Calculate or look up the logP.
-Identify every functional group that could degrade: esters, amides, boron compounds (looking at you, crisaborole), thiols, anything photo-sensitive.
+Identify every functional group that could degrade: esters, amides, boron-containing actives (which hydrolyze if you look at them wrong), thiols, anything photo-sensitive.

 Then ask, on paper, what each one of those features means for your mobile phase choice, your column choice, your sample handling, and your storage conditions.

-If you can’t answer those questions about your analyte, you’re not ready to make mobile phase.
-You’re ready to read.
+If you can’t answer those questions about your analyte, you’re not ready to make mobile phase yet.
+Go read first.

 Questions about this framework?
 You can reach me at hello@nalam.ca or on LinkedIn.